 Preparing For Your Trip

-October to November and March to May are the best times for trekking in Nepal.
-These months either side of the summer monsoon season are neither too hot in the foothills nor too cold in the higher elevations and they offer the best conditions for trekking.
+October to November and March to May are the best times for Annapurna Base Camp trekking in Nepal.
+These months either side of the summer monsoon season are neither too hot in the foothills nor too cold in the higher elevations and they offer the best conditions for ABC trekking.
 Pre-monsoon is the best time to see the colourful blooms of the rhododendron at lower elevations.
 The post-monsoon months usually offer the clearest skies and the most settled weather.
-At either of these periods you will encounter a wide range of daytime temperatures during your trip from approximately 25ºC in Kathmandu to approximately 14ºC at 3000 metres, and approximately -1ºC at Annapurna Base Camp.
+At either of these periods, you will encounter a wide range of daytime temperatures during your ABC trek from approximately 25ºC in Kathmandu to approximately 14ºC at 3000 metres, and approximately -1ºC at Annapurna Base Camp.
 The ‘real feel’ temperature in the middle of the day will be much warmer than this but at night in the rarefied air the temperatures plummet and you can expect to experience overnight temperatures below freezing anywhere above 3000 metres.
-In the Annapurna Base Camp, the night time temperatures may reach –5ºC or exceptionally, below this.
+In the Annapurna Base Camp, the nighttime temperatures may reach –5ºC or exceptionally, below this.
 Extended periods of rain or snow are very unlikely outside of the monsoon period but short-lived storms can and do occur.

 Annapurna Base Camp.
 1:50,000.
 Nepal Maps